 Warburg Pincus beneficially owns more than 50% of our shares.
-As a result of its ownership position, Warburg Pincus has the ability to control or significantly influence matters requiring shareholder and board approval, including, without limitation, the election of directors, significant corporate transactions such as amalgamations and consolidations, changes of control of our company and sales of all or substantially all of our assets.
-These actions may be taken even if they are opposed by the other shareholders, including those who purchase ADSs in this offering.
+As a result of its ownership position, Warburg Pincus has the ability to control or significantly influence matters requiring shareholder and board approval including, without limitation, the election of directors, significant corporate transactions such as amalgamations and consolidations, changes in control of our company and sales of all or substantially all of our assets.
+These actions may be taken even if they are opposed by the other shareholders.

-We have certain anti-takeover provisions in our articles of association that may discourage a change of control.
+We have certain anti-takeover provisions in our articles of association that may discourage a change in control.